Stv-devl/react-simple-table-component/README.md

 The componant is a React component that renders a simple table.
 Build for the [HRnet app](https://github.com/Stv-devl/hrnet-jquery-to-react), an exercice from [Openclassroom](https://openclassrooms.com/) for the bachelor level class "Application Developer - JavaScript React"

+- The github of the componant can be find [here](https://github.com/Stv-devl/react-simple-table-component)
+- The NPM of the componant can be find [here](https://www.npmjs.com/package/react-simple-table-component-v1)

 ### Built-with

 - [React](https://reactjs.org/) - JS library